-We support farmers, landowners, advisors, and local groups working together to reduce soil erosion and nutrient runoff to streams of the upper Mississippi River Basin.
+We support farmers, landowners and collaborators who are working together to reduce soil erosion and nutrient runoff to streams of the upper Mississippi River Basin

 Funding For Farmer-Directed Projects

 Each year we award funding to projects led by local teams of landowners, advisors, and community partners who are working together to reduce soil erosion and nutrient runoff to streams of the Upper Mississippi River Basin.
-See our Project Funding page for more information and a list of previously funded projects.
+Learn more about Project Funding and previously funded projects.

-Awarded projects are selected to achieve goals outlined in Fishers & Farmers Partnership’s Strategic Plan.
-The plan is updated every three years by the steering committee.
+All activities achieve goals in Fishers & Farmers Partnership’s Strategic Plan, updated every three years.